 Your argument is that God will torture people for periods of time based on the degree of their wickedness but that ultimately there will be an end to their agony when they are completely consumed and just cease to exist.

 Couldn't a loving God (whose end goal is to make it as though these wicked people never existed) simply just twitch his finger and wipe these people out?
-Why does he subject the wicked to years (hundreds or thousands or billions) of punishment and torturre when he will not even let them have a memory of their experience?
+Why does he subject the wicked to years (hundreds or thousands or billions) of punishment and torture when he will not even let them have a memory of their experience?

 Think about torture for a second.
 It is used for a purpose is it not?
 To get people to confess, give up information.
 Isn't punishment something good parents use to correct rebellious uneducated children.
 Isn't the purpose of punishment to teach a person a lesson.

 Can you imagine if our legal system tortured people for twenty years before sending them to the gas chamber?
-Don't you think every Christian in the world would be marching in the streets for just and fair punishmnet?
+Don't you think every Christian in the world would be marching in the streets for just and fair punishment?
 Why then do we assign such characteristics to God?

 Try opening your heart and mind to another option.
 You are already putting yourself at odds with so much christian doctrinal history when you disagree with the meaning of forever and ever, why not go a bit farther.

 Imagine that God uses fire to purify sinners.
 God uses brimstone (sulfur) to sanctify sinners.
-That the lake of fire is not a literal BBQ for wicked people, but is a symbol for God's righteous judgement that does not torture people but burns away their wickedness so that the old carnal minded humanity is burned up and they can learn righteosness.
+That the lake of fire is not a literal BBQ for wicked people, but is a symbol for God's righteous judgement that does not torture people but burns away their wickedness so that the old carnal minded humanity is burned up and they can learn righteousness.
 Remember that this burning is all done in the presence of holy angels and the lamb.
 Revelation 14:10 he also will drink of the wine of the wrath of God, which is mixed in full strength in the cup of His anger; and he will be tormented with fire and brimstone in the presence of the holy angels and in the presence of the Lamb.

 Can your heart really imagine Jesus standing at the edge of a lake of literal fire watching billions of people burning for years and years.
 What does your heart imagine Jesus is doing as he stands there and watches?